-Policy Summary mitigation of effects Avoidance and Mitigation Strategy and implementation of on Protected mitigation measures for the benefit of the European protected Habitats and sites across the Ipswich Strategic Planning Area.
-The Council Species will continue to work with other authorities over the plan period to ensure that the strategy and mitigation measures are kept under review in partnership with Natural England and other stakeholders."
-Policy ISPA4: Cross "Inswich Borough Council will work with neighbouring Boundary Working authorities to master plan and deliver appropriate residential to Deliver Sites development and associated infrastructure on identified sites within the Borough but adjacent to the boundary where cross boundary work is needed to bring forward development in a coordinated and comprehensive manner 23.28ha of land at the porthern and of Humber Doucy Lane identified on the Policies Man at ISPA 1 is allocated for 449 dwellings and associated infrastructure to come forward in conjunction with land allocated in Policy SCI P12.24 of the Suffelk Coastal Lood Day in East Suffelk as a cross boundary SUITOIK COASIAI LOCAI PIAN IN EASI SUITOIK AS A CLOSS DOUNDARY site, 60% of the site within ipswich borough is allocated for nousing and 40% is allocated for secondary uses, comprising open space and other green and community intrastructure.
-Development will be planned and comprehensively delivered bevelopment will be planned and complemensively delivered through master planning of the site, including the allocation of Course all and the standards and Council and the landowner.
-Development will be expected to comply with the following Ciliena. a) Delivery of a high-quality design in compliance with Policy DMTZ, including at least 30% attorable housing (Unless Paliaira CC2 and CC10.
-The private the sume three as of the sustain south Policies CS8 and CS12.
-The mix and fenure types of housing will be determined through the master planning process; b) Development must respect the maintenance of separation between ipswich and surrounding settlements which is important to the character of the area.
-This should be achieved by the effective use of green intrastructure to create a transition between the new development/lpswich urban edge and the more rural landscape character of East Sutfolk; c) The settings of the grade II Listed Westerfield House Hotel, Allens House, Laceys Farmhouse, and the Garden Store north of Villa Farmhouse must be preserved or enhanced as part of any tuture development of the site.
-Development must also nave regard to its impact on the significance of non- designated heritage assets identified in the 44 Heritage Impact Assessment (HIA) (September 2020).
+Policy Summary mitigation of effects on Protected Habitats and Species Avoidance and Mitigation Strategy and implementation of mitigation measures for the benefit of the European protected sites across the Ipswich Strategic Planning Area.
+The Council will continue to work with other authorities over the plan period to ensure that the strategy and mitigation measures are kept under review in partnership with Natural England and other stakeholders."
+Policy ISPA4: Cross Boundary Working to Deliver Sites "Ipswich Borough Council will work with neighbouring authorities to master plan and deliver appropriate residential development and associated infrastructure on identified sites within the Borough but adjacent to the boundary where cross boundary work is needed to bring forward development in a coordinated and comprehensive manner.
+23.28ha of land at the northern end of Humber Doucy Lane, identified on the Policies Map as ISPA4.1, is allocated for 449 dwellings and associated infrastructure to come forward in conjunction with land allocated in Policy SCLP12.24 of the Suffolk Coastal Local Plan in East Suffolk as a cross boundary site.
+60% of the site within Ipswich Borough is allocated for housing and 40% is allocated for secondary uses, comprising open space and other green and community infrastructure.
+Development will be planned and comprehensively delivered through master planning of the site, including the allocation of land in East Suffolk, to be undertaken jointly with East Suffolk Council and the landowner.
+Development will be expected to comply with the following criteria: a) Delivery of a high-quality design in compliance with Policy DM12, including at least 30% affordable housing (unless viability assessment shows otherwise) in accordance with Policies CS8 and CS12.
+The mix and tenure types of housing will be determined through the master planning process; b) Development must respect the maintenance of separation between Ipswich and surrounding settlements which is important to the character of the area.
+This should be achieved by the effective use of green infrastructure to create a transition between the new development/lpswich urban edge and the more rural landscape character of East Suffolk; c) The settings of the grade II Listed Westerfield House Hotel, Allens House, Laceys Farmhouse, and the Garden Store north of Villa Farmhouse must be preserved or enhanced as part of any future development of the site.
+Development must also have regard to its impact on the significance of non-designated heritage assets identified in the 44 Heritage Impact Assessment (HIA) (September 2020).
 An archaeological assessment is also required.
 Any future planning applications will require an HIA demonstrating how the effects on heritage assets are taken into account and mitigated; d) A site specific Flood Risk Assessment will be required; e) Rows of trees covered by Tree Preservation Orders (TPOs) along the boundary with Westerfield House should be preserved unless there are overriding reasons for their removal;